karlhulme/jsonotron/readme.md

 }
 ```

-The code above can be used as the basis for the automated tests of your enum types, schema types and field block types.
+The code above can be used as the basis for the automated tests of your enum types, schema types and field block definitions.
 You can be really strict and ensure that all types are fully documented as well.

 ```javascript
 if (!typeSystem.isSuccessfulWithNoWarnings()) {